The Exhibition Theme: Water & Flow

 Image filenames should include the artist’s name and the work’s title.
 A hypothetical example: JANE_DOE_INSPIRED-BY-LAKES.

-There is an option to include another angle or a close-up photograph of the artwork.
-Please also label it with your name.
+There is an option to include a second photograph of the artwork – ideally, another angle or a close-up of the piece.
+Please also label the file with your name.

-Images are to be submitted via the form below.
+Images are to be uploaded via the form below.
 (No hard copies or memory sticks).

 4) ARTWORK DELIVERY: Provide your actual piece for the exhibition on or before Tuesday, the 31st of March, 2026.
-There will be 4 drop-off points in the following locations: Dublin North, Dublin South, Co Kildare, and Co Galway.
+There will be 4 drop-off/mailing points in the following locations: Dublin North, Dublin South, Co Kildare, and Co Galway, which we will share via email at a later date.

 You may mail your piece, but you are responsible for the return postage.
 Please include a self-addressed envelope with pre-paid postage.
-We will share the three drop-off/mailing points via email in 2026.
-Note: From an earlier shipping experience, we do NOT recommend using UPS.
+Note: From an earlier exhibition shipping experience, we do NOT recommend using UPS.

 5) DISPLAYING: Entries must be ready to hang with wire or hooks on the piece or stable enough to display on a plinth.
 Note: Very lightweight works can be problematic due to the gallery’s wire-hanging system.